siddhesh-coder/30Days_30Different_JS_Projects/README.md

 Day 1 => JavaScript Drum Kit.
 Day 2 => CSS + JS Clock.
-Day 3 => Your Project Name for Day 3.
+Day 3 => Playing with CSS Variables and JS.
 Day 4 => Your Project Name for Day 4.
 Day 5 => Your Project Name for Day 5.
 Day 6 => Your Project Name for Day 6.